Science Fact: “Tells” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but in everyday life.

 Businesspeople are often trained to adopt an open or closed posture to match their immediate communication goal: to enhance rapport; or to signal disapproval or intransigence in negotiations.

-Note added 2/8/2017: Here’s some new recommended reading: Zoey Miller wrote a long post about female body language on her life-experience website TheBabbleOut.com.
-Her article is titled How to tell if a girl likes you (8+1 signs she likes you – 2017 list!).
-Her article is directed to a man looking for a female relationship.
-However, it’s also interesting in a broader context.
+Note added 2/8/2017 and updated 2/6/2018: Some new recommended reading: In 2017 Zoey Miller wrote a long post about female body language on her life-experience website TheBabbleOut.com.
+Her article was titled How to tell if a girl likes you (8+1 signs she likes you – 2017 list!).
+Her article was directed to a man looking for a female relationship but as of 2018 I can no longer find it on her website.
+However, she has two other articles that touch on body language: How to tell if someone is lying?
+[7 Sure Signs] and What is Emotional Intelligence and How to Improve It?

 We know that relationship formation is a complex process that depends on the present and past history of both parties.
 The subtle communication provided by body language plays a valuable role in testing the way forward for each participant.
-Miller’s article is fascinating for its broad catalog of gestures and actions used to simply communicate “I’m interested.”
+Miller’s articles touch on the gestures and actions used to communicate “I’m interested.”

 Science Speculation: What more can we say, except that the smile is the biggest nonverbal tool of all!